zaglc/CHORD-rebuild-the-p2p-network/README.md

 # CHORD-rebuild-the-p2p-network
-it's a project in network of computer and was implemented directly and simply (without Concurrent Operations), also the first pr in github for me, any comments are welcomed
+it's a project in network of computer and was implemented directly and simply (without Concurrent Operations).

 ## 功能实现